argonne-lcf/inference-endpoints/README.md

 - The first query by a user dynamically acquires and activates the endpoints (approximately **10-15 minutes**).
 - Subsequent queries by users will re-use the running job/endpoint.
-- Running endpoints that are idle for more than 2 hours will be terminated in order to re-allocate resources for other HPC jobs.
+- Running endpoints that are idle for more than 2 hours will be terminated in order to re-allocate resources to other HPC jobs.

 ## 🛠️ Prerequisites